sentrysoftware/metricshub/hws-otel-collector/src/site/markdown/configuration/configure-exporter.md

       collectPeriod: 1m30s # Customized
     ```

-There is a decorelation between the internal collect period and the scrape interval configured in [config/otel-config.yaml](configure-otel.md). **You need to make sure the internal collect period is shorter than the scrape internal** to avoid gaps or duplicate points, which would affect rate calculations.
+There is a decorelation between the internal collect period and the scrape interval configured in [config/otel-config.yaml](configure-otel.md). **You need to make sure the internal collect period is shorter than the scrape interval** to avoid gaps or duplicate points, which would affect rate calculations.

 <div class="alert alert-danger"><i class="icon-hand-up"></i>Collecting metrics too frequently can cause CPU-intensive workloads.</div>